mandriva-management-console/mmc/doc/source/pulse2/install/tutorial.md

     # service rpcbind restart
     # service nfs-kernel-server restart

+> <i class="icon-info"></i>  If you are running Pulse² in an OpenVZ container, you must activate the NFS support by typing this command in the host system
+> `vzctl set $CTID --feature nfsd:on --save`

 #### 4.6.3 Configure DHCP
 If you are already using a DHCP server, you have to configure your server to send PXE boot request to Pulse² server.